elec-otago/openvga/README.md

-	The OpenVGA Open Graphics Adapter
+=	The OpenVGA Open Graphics Adapter =

+OpenVGA was an M.Sc project in the Elec Research Group at the University of Otago by Patrick Suggate under the supervision of Tim Molteno.

 Copyright 2009 Patrick Suggate

-1.0 What is OpenVGA?
+== What is OpenVGA? ==

 OpenVGA is an open-source hardware graphics adapter project.
 The project has a PCB design, the Verilog describing the logic within the FPGA (including processors, a memory controller, a PCI to Wishbone bridge, and a fast data-cache), a simple Linux kernel module, and some miscellaneous tools.
 The tools include a TTA assembler, the RISC16 assembler, a CRT simulator, and some scripts for data conversion tasks.